Showing posts with label Koo Wee Rup. Show all posts

 August 1925 - Train leaves before time - Passengers exciting chase

-Five passengers on a special football train from Koo wee up to Korumburra on Saturday afternoon wore left behind at Nyora because the train left 10 minutes before the scheduled time of departure.
-According to reports received by the Railways Commissioners, the train arrived at Nyora at 1.20 p.m., and it was due to leave in 1.45 p.m.
+Five passengers on a special football train from Koo-wee-rup to Korumburra on Saturday afternoon were left behind at Nyora because the train left 10 minutes before the scheduled time of departure.
+According to reports received by the Railways Commissioners, the train arrived at Nyora at 1.20 p.m., and it was due to leave at 1.45 p.m.
 It is stated that owing to an official despatching the train without authority from the station master in charge, the train left at 1.35 p.m., leaving five passengers on the platform.
 As no other means of transport was available, these passengers were placed in a light engine, which set off in pursuit of the train.
 The special was delayed for 20 minutes at Loch to permit the light engine to catch up.
 The incident will be the subject of a departmental inquiry

 (The Argus, August 25, 1925, see here)